 Sewage and garbage coming from homes have major impacts on the environment.
-This is why monitoring and classifying the content of the wastes and adapting systems for grey water recycling become really important.
+This is the reason why monitoring and classifying the content of the wastes and adapting systems for gray water recycling become really important.

 The 20 million tonne of municipal solid waste being produced in any city is buried in more or less controlled landfills or incinerated with consequent risks to the environment.

 Landfills emanate carbon dioxide and methane gases that contribute to greenhouse gases and toxic substances leach into the soil and groundwater.
 Incinerators emit into the atmosphere heavy metals and dioxins, which are carcinogens.

 Only a tiny part (about 10%) is classified for recycling, but the Waste Act requires changes to improve the situation: To reduce waste production, increase the volume to be recycled and composted organic matter (natural fertilizer).
 The three objectives can only be achieved with the collaboration of individuals and the involvement of higher authorities.

 Concerning water, the main problem is that drinking water is used for all household uses: shower, toilet, washing machine, and dishwasher.
 This means it is a mess and we waste too much water.

 There are many steps that individuals can take at home to reduce the impact of their litters (each person produces an average of 1.5 pounds of garbage per day).
 Let's enumerate a few: